 The Human-AI Workflow

-- Feature description: The developer describes what the next feature should do, including edge cases and constraints.
+- Feature description: I describe what the feature should do, including edge cases and constraints.

-- Implementation: Copilot writes the code, following the project's existing conventions and architecture.
+- Implementation: Copilot suggests code and follows the project's existing conventions.

-- Testing: Automated end-to-end tests run on two emulators to verify the feature works correctly.
+- Testing: Automated end-to-end tests run on two emulators and check the real baby/parent connection.

 From Concept to WebRTC

-The project began with the core challenge: real-time audio and video between two phones.
-WebRTC was the obvious choice, but integrating it with Flutter — handling ICE candidates, SDP negotiation, TURN fallback, and DataChannels — involves significant complexity.
+The central technical task was clear from the start: real-time audio and video between two phones.
+WebRTC was the obvious choice, but integrating it with Flutter is not trivial: ICE candidates, SDP negotiation, TURN fallback, and DataChannels need to work together in the right order.

-Copilot navigated this complexity step by step: setting up the peer connection, implementing the correct ordering (DataChannel before offer, onTrack before setRemoteDescription), and building the signaling layer on top of Firebase Firestore.
-Each piece was tested on dual emulators before moving to the next.
+Copilot helped me pull those pieces together step by step: set up the peer connection, keep the critical order correct (DataChannel before offer, onTrack before setRemoteDescription), and put signaling on Firebase Firestore.
+Each piece had to run on two emulators before I moved on.

 Secure Pairing with ECDH